How to Protect your equipment from lightning

 *What sort of wire should I use to connect the earthing bar to the rod?

 Whatever you use is likely to vaporise very quickly in a strike!
 However, that doesn't matter if the distance is short (and it must be) because the ionised air will continue to carry the current for the microseconds duration of the lightning strike.
-Obviously, it doesn't have to be insulated (but insulation will protect it from the effects of bad weather).
+Obviously, it doesn't have to be insulated (but insulation might give it some protection from corrosion).

 You could use multistrand copper cable but anything thick enough will be very expensive and available only in long lengths.
 Here are some suggestions: